 Using the Cricut EasyPress for Pressing Flowers

 Save yourself time by using the Cricut Easy Press to press fresh flowers.
 Simply sandwich the flowers between two absorbent materials and apply the heat press.
-With this method, there’s no need to wait weeks for your pressed flowers to be ready.

 Using the Cricut EasyPress for Laminating